 - Use a hotel’s technology that allows meeting planners to manage simple room inventories in a partnership of transparency.

 - Insist on the right language in your hotel contract to protect against the appeal of online travel websites with a post-event audit.

 - Contracting with hotels is the main area in which one must interact personally, and personal attention should continue throughout the process.
 Managing cut-off dates (releasing or adding rooms to your block) is one example.
 Planners with pre-existing relationships or with a reputation that lets them quickly form those relationships have an advantage.
 Therefore, don’t be afraid to call a third party planner or someone else in the industry for a little coaching and if very comfortable, turn the task over to them.
-Finally, if you need to connect with a third party meeting planner for site selection help, let us know in the comments below, and we’ll hook you up.
+Finally, if you need to connect with a third party meeting planner for site selection help, let us know, and we’ll hook you up.